 Generally speaking recording video from your vehicle breaks no law because there is no expectation of privacy in public places like streets and highways.
 Many people, including BBMC, highly recommend dash cams, as they can protect a motor vehicle operator in a wide variety of circumstances.
 Some of the most useful reasons to have a dash cam include:

 1. Car Accidents Recorded

-Determining liability after a car accident can present a challenge, especially when witnesses fail to pull over and provide statements.
-At fault operators often try to shift the blame hoping to avoid a police citation or increased insurance rates.
+Determining liability after a car accident can present a challenge, especially when witnesses fail to pull over and provide statements, making it difficult for a Car accident lawyer in Brooklyn to plead your case for you.
+At-fault operators often try to shift the blame hoping to avoid a police citation or increased insurance rates.
 Surveillance footage provides objective and impartial evidence that can be used to back up your statement to insurance companies and police officers and prevent you from being blamed.

 Dash cams can also be used to prove errors found in police reports, to fill in the detail when drivers have a fuzzy memory of an accident and to show the timeline of events before the accident.
 Dash cam video, in the right circumstances, gives insurance companies and police the evidence they need to understand that you were doing everything right before a car accident.

 Even if you were doing everything right before a car accident, insurance companies often attempt to talk down the severity of your car accident injuries especially if they claim it was a low-speed or low-impact accident.
 Such efforts to minimize the claim may fail though where the dash cam shows the car crash was more than a minor bump.

 Police officers can be mistaken, but courts sometimes tend to rule in favor of a police officer instead of a civilian when they have to believe one person’s word over another.
 Again, if you were in fact in the right, and you face a wrongful citation and points on your license, dash cam evidence may show that the police officer’s observations or assumptions were incorrect.